536260668/DeCa/README.md

-# Mutect2Cpp-master
+# DeCa
-This is the c++ version of GATK4 Mutect2 based on htslib.
+DeCa is a high-performance, attention-based tool designed for the rapid and accurate detection of somatic variants.

 ### Prerequisite
 * [htslib](https://github.com/samtools/htslib) : The library to read hts files.